nielskrijger/node-url-permissions/README.md

 Param            | Type      | Description
 -----------------|-----------|-------------------
-permission       | string    | The required permission. searchPermission | ...string | One or more permissions to check.
-At least one `searchPermission` must match the constraints specified in `permission`, otherwise returns false.
+permission       | string    | The required permission. searchPermission | ...string | One or more permissions to check against. `verify` returns `true` if least one `searchPermission` matches the constraints specified in `permission`, otherwise returns `false`. replacementVars  | object    | Object containing replacement variables for `permission` and `searchPermission` parameters.

 ```js
 import { verify } from 'url-permissions';